Devanahalli: Tourism

+Devanahalli Fort

 Devanahalli fort, spread over an area of 20 acres that includes twelve bastions is a magnificent reminder of the power that the ruling dynasties held since the 15th century.

+Kote Venugopaslaswamy Temple

 There are numerous temples within the fort with impeccable architecture.
 Of all the temples, the Venugopala Swami Temple is the most visited and the oldest.
 The courtyard is spacious.
 The walls of the temple depict various scenes from Ramayana and the pillars have beautiful statues carved on them.
 The temple is a protected monument under Archaeological Survey of India.

+Other temples

 Nearby Siddhalingeshwara swami temple is equally popular.
-Chandramouleshwara temple, Nanjundeshwara temple, Veerabhadraswami temple, Ranganathaswamy temple, Kalamma temple, Raghavendraswamy matha, Mahantha Matha, Balagopala (old), Nagareshwara and Basaveshwara are other places of worship.
+Chandramouleshwara temple, Koote Maramma temple, Chikkeray Anjaneya swamy temple, Nanjundeshwara temple, Veerabhadraswami temple, Ranganathaswamy temple, Kalamma temple, Raghavendraswamy matha, Mahantha Matha, Balagopala (old), Nagareshwara, Basaveshwara, Jain temples are other places of worship.

 There is a large pond known as Sarovara said to have been built by Deewan Purnaiah of Mysore kingdom and the Anjaneya in the Shrine near to it is called Sarovaranjaneya.

+Birth place of Tipu Sultan

 Within the fort, there is the house in which Haider Ali and Tipu Sultan called home, where Tipu was born.
 There is a memorial now at the birthplace of Tipu Sultan little outside the fort.
 It is about six feet tall with a pillared enclosure and square top and bears a stone tablet.
 It has an enclosure.
 The area called Khas Bagh, now contains many tamarind trees, a few mango trees, and a small dried pond.
 It was once an enchanting spot, being Tipu's private park.